Pokecube-Development/pokecube/source/commands/commands.rst

 Arguments:
 ~~~~~~~~~~

--   cull            - This will remove any wild pokemobs not near a player
+-   ``cull``            - This will remove any wild pokemobs not near a player
--   kill            - This kills all wild pokemobs
+-   ``kill``            - This kills all wild pokemobs
--   kill_all        - this kills all pokemobs
+-   ``kill_all``        - this kills all pokemobs
--   count           - This will display the number of each type of pokemob currently loaded, it will include wild and tamed pokemobs
+-   ``count``           - This will display the number of each type of pokemob currently loaded, it will include wild and tamed pokemobs
--   restore         - This is used to recover lost/missing pokemobs
+-   ``restore``         - This is used to recover lost/missing pokemobs
--   reset <user>    - This allows the target to select a new starter
+-   ``reset <user>``    - This allows the target to select a new starter

 /pokecube restore
 ~~~~~~~~~~~~~~~~~

 This command then takes a few additional arguments:

--   check <player> [name]  - [name] is optional, this will print a list of pokemobs owned by <player>, and clicking on the name (or the [] around the name) will teleport the user to the last known location of the pokemob.
+-   ``check <player> [name]``  - [name] is optional, this will print a list of pokemobs owned by <player>, and clicking on the name (or the [] around the name) will teleport the user to the last known location of the pokemob.
 The user may need to first transfer to the dimension the pokemob was last seen in, as this command does not track the last known dimension
--   give <player> [name]   - similar to ``check``, however clicking will instead give you the pokecube for the pokemob, you can then send this to the owner's PC by tossing it, or send it out by throwing it.
+-   ``give <player> [name]``   - similar to ``check``, however clicking will instead give you the pokecube for the pokemob, you can then send this to the owner's PC by tossing it, or send it out by throwing it.
+-   ``clear <player>``                  - This will clear the cache for the targetted player, Only use this if their cache is too corrupted to use!

 There are then versions of these options, with ``_pc`` and ``_deleted``, which list pokemobs last seen in PC, or pokemobs which were intentionally released/deleted by the owner.